“Fear is a yellow light, not a red one.”

 Canadian Alexandra Stacey has personally lived through the challenges she shares and has discovered the secret to living a joyful life after losing it all.

-A widowed mother of five, Alexandra has had to not only learn to navigate a strange new life alone, but had to find the will to want to
+A widowed mother of five, Alexandra had to not only learn to navigate a strange new life alone, but to find the will to want to, as well.

-Author of A Road To Joy, Alexandra Stacey takes the reader on a road trip across Western Canada with a nameless protagonist who is losing the fight against grief and anger.
+Author of the acclaimed novel, A Road To Joy, Alexandra Stacey takes the reader on a road trip across Western Canada with a nameless protagonist who is losing the fight against grief and anger.

 With heart-wrenching emotion, side-splitting hilarity, and breath-taking adventure, our narrator’s journey spans far more than the miles between here and there.